leminhtuan2015/Today-I-Learn/Note.md

   * You can use strict mode in all your programs.
 It helps you to write cleaner code, like preventing you from using undeclared variables.

+* 4 : componentWillReceiveProps when it called:
+  * Before our component does anything with the new props, componentWillReceiveProps is called

 ------------------------------------------------------------------------------------------------------------